 Cedar Farm, Dooralong

 Accessibility: Children aged two and up will manage walking around the orchard with ease.
-The ground around the trees is a little bumpy and soft, but still manageable for strollers as well as toddlers on foot.
+The ground around the trees is a little bumpy and soft, but still manageable for strollers and toddlers on foot.
 Closed-in footwear is recommended.

-Facilities: There’ll be a portable toilet at the farm.
+Facilities: Rotary puts on sausage sizzles on occasion.
+There’s a portable toilet at the farm.
 The Community Hall at the start of Ditton Road also has bathroom facilities, electric BBQs, and a small playground available.

-Hours: Oranges are available for picking between July and September.
-The farm will be open daily between 10am and 4pm throughout the winter school holidays (up to Monday 18 July 2022).
-It will then be open every weekend (Thurs-Sun) from 10am – 4pm until mid-September 2022.
+Hours: The farm will be open every day throughout the Spring school holidays from 10am – 4pm (Pony rides are from 10am-2.30pm) and then every weekend until the season ends (check their Facebook page).
 Check the Cedar Farm Facebook page for updates before you head out, as the operating hours can change.

 Close